storj/design-docs/20240808-custom-limit-email-notifications.md

   * select all unprocessed events for one project in the `project_events` table, which were created before `now-emailTimeBuffer`, where `emailTimeBuffer` comes from the satellite config.
     * for "threshold exceeded"-type events:
       * deduplicate events: send only one email per event per threshold
+	  * if `project.notification_flags` indicates these types of emails are disabled, mark `project_events` rows as processed and proceed with no further action
-      * check if emails have been sent for these threshold events in `project.threshold_events`.
+      * check if emails have been sent for these threshold events in `project.notification_flags`.
 If they have, mark as processed or delete relevant rows from `project_events` without sending an email.
 If they haven't, send email(s) to project owner, mark `project_events` row as processed, and update `project.threshold_events` accordingly
 	* for "reset threshold"-type events:
 	  * check if `project.threshold_events` indicates that a notification was sent for this limit type.
 If it has, reset it to indicate "not sent".
 If the value is already reset, discard/mark the `project_events` row as processed, and proceed with no further action.

+#### Satellite UI Updates

+In the satellite UI, we want to inform users about these notification email types, and make it easy to enable/disable emails for projects.

+**Project Settings** - add toggles on project settings page allowing user to turn on/off segment limit, custom storage limit, and custom egress limit emails.

+**Edit Project Limits** - add toggle or checkbox to "edit storage limit" and "edit bandwidth limit" dialogs to enable/disable email notifications when editing limits.

+**Project Dashboard** - add banner or some other link informing users of the new feature, and how to turn it on

 #### Summary

-* Update projects table schema to have flags indicating when emails were sent
+* Update projects table schema to have flags indicating which emails are enabled and which emails were sent
-* Add "project events" table to preserve unsent limit threshold events
+* Add "project events" table to track unsent limit threshold events
 * Update metainfo limit validation to queue limit threshold events to the DB
 * Add a chore on the satellite core to process limit threshold event queues: deduplicate events for each project, send emails for the events (if applicable), and update the DB accordingly